When Someone Dies

 What to Do When Someone Dies

-Below is some helpful information regarding the death of a loved one and the steps that need to be taken next.
+Below is some helpful information regarding the death of a loved one and a guide as to the next steps.

 This information can also be found in the SAIF guide ‘5 Things To Do Before You Die’ on the button below and also includes a section ‘Funeral Wishes’ which helps to ask some of the same questions when making funeral arrangements.